-TED.com* About Barry Schwartz, Psychologist: "Barry Schwartz studies the link between economics and psychology, offering startling insights into modern life.
-Lately, working with Ken Sharpe, he's studying wisdom.
+TED.com* About Barry Schwartz, Psychologist.
+"Barry Schwartz studies the link between economics and psychology, offering startling insights into modern life.
+Lately, working with Ken Sharpe, he is studying human life wisdom.

-In his 2004 book The Paradox of Choice, Barry Schwartz tackles one of the great mysteries of modern life: Why is it that societies of great abundance - where individuals are offered more freedom and choice (personal, professional, material) than ever before - are now witnessing a near-epidemic of depression?
-Conventional wisdom tells us that greater choice is for the greater good, but Schwartz argues the opposite: He makes a compelling case that the abundance of choice in today's western world is actually making us miserable.
+In his 2004 book The Paradox of Choice, Barry Schwartz tackles one of the great mysteries of modern life.
+Why is it that societies of great abundance where individuals that are given more freedom and choices, personal, professional, material, than ever before are now witnessing a near epidemic of depression.
+Conventional wisdom tells us that greater choice is for the greater good, but Schwartz argues the opposite.
+He makes a compelling case that the abundance of choice in today's western world is actually making humans miserable.

 Infinite choice is paralyzing, Schwartz argues, and exhausting to the human psyche.
 It leads us to set unreasonably high expectations, question our choices before we even make them and blame our failures entirely on ourselves.
-His relatable examples, from consumer products (jeans, TVs, salad dressings) to lifestyle choices (where to live, what job to take, who and when to marry), underscore this central point: Too much choice undermines happiness.
+His relatable examples, from consumer products like jeans, TVs, salad dressings, to lifestyle choices like where to live, what job to take, who and when to marry, highlight this central point, that having too many options prevents happiness.

-Visual Targeting® is the New Industry Standard in Design, Trusted by Fortune 500's, Business Celebrities + Marketing Bestsellers, in 182 countries.
+Visual Targeting® is the World's Industry Standard in Visual Style, Trusted by Fortune 500s, Businesses, Bestsellers, Celebrities, in 181 World Nations.

 Patents Granted + Pending Worldwide | Technology names are Trademarks of Visual Targeting Incorporation © 2023 | Made In Malibu Beach, United States